Nano-Hairstroke & Shading FAQ

 I am very understanding that sometimes life happens and I will make every effort to accommodate you but I cannot compromise on the service I give to all my clients.

-How do I prepare for my Microblading procedure?
+How do I prepare for my Nano-Hairstroke procedure?

 Prior to your consultation and especially the procedure, think about the look that you wish to achieve.
 I will ensure that the correct colors and styles suit you, however you are part of the decision-making process.

-Microblading normally require multiple application sessions.
-To achieve the best results, you will be required to return for at least one touch-up in four to six weeks after the procedure.
+Nano-Hairstroke may require multiple application sessions depending on how well your skin retains the ink.
+To achieve the best results, you may be required to return for at least one touch-up in four to six weeks after the procedure.